gladson65/Shoppy_Globe/README.md

-# This is s simple E-Commerce Web Project by using React + Vite.
+# This is s simple E-Commerce Web Project by using React + Vite + Redux + Node.js + Express + MongoDB

 -   You can choose your product and put into the cart and shop it.